fenago/Grokking-Deep-Learning/Lab_2.md

 (matching the number of datapoints coming in at one time), and how to use a neural network to make a prediction.
 Perhaps this process begged the question, "How do we set weight values so the network predicts accurately?"
-Answering this question is the main focus of this chapter, as we cover the next two steps of the paradigm: compare and learn.
+Answering this question is the main focus of this lab, as we cover the next two steps of the paradigm: compare and learn.

 ## Compare